 The Queen of Caria advises, practically implores Xerxes to not engage the Greeks at sea.
 She argues that the enemy’s resources are in short supply.
 They will soon be out of food.
 Additionally the Greeks were considering abandoning Attica altogether and instead marching towards the Peloponnese, which would have undoubtedly spread their already fragile army thinner.
 If the Persians were to wait out the Greeks, ambush them as they attempt to march west, then certainly their enemy would fall before the might of the massive Persian infantry.

-So yes, in case you were wondering; the most humiliating defeat of the war could have been completely avoided if the men had only listened to the advice of the one woman in the room.
-There is a lesson in there somewhere.
+So yes, in case you were wondering, the most humiliating defeat of the war could have been completely avoided if the men had only listened to the advice of the one woman in the room.

 As for Artemisia herself, she is entrusted with the care of Xerxes’ children.
 She accompanies them to the town of Ephesus on the Ionian coast.
-While the Greeks would continue to war for several more years, Artemisia and her people would benefit greatly from her relationship with the Persian Empire.
+The Greeks and the Persians would war for some time yet.
+But as for Xerxes and Artemisia, the fighting was over.

-What of her death?
-We can not say for sure.
+And what of her death?
+We cannot say for sure.
 While she did not perish in battle, her eventual demise remains something of a mystery.
 A legend reported by Photios, the Ecumenical Patriarch of Constantinople from 858 to 867, tells that Artemisia fell in love with a man named Dardanus.
-Once the man denies her love, Artemisia hurls herself over the rocks of Leucas and sinks beneath the Aegean.
+Once the man denies her love, Artemisia hurls herself over a cliff and sinks beneath the Aegean.

 We may be dubious of such a claim.
 It seems rather difficult to believe that a woman as strong willed and as brave as Artemisia would seek her own demise over lost love.
 However her story may have ended, her life remains a topic of fascination.
 We must now say goodbye to Artemisia of Caria.
 Not content to live passively, she found adventure and glory amidst the giants of her time.
 Queen, conqueror, commander, she was a remarkable woman in a time when women were often encouraged to remain anonymous.